EpfeiferNutri/Phage-plasmids/tyPPing/DESCRIPTION_tyPPing.md

 -   **P-P score sum** – sum of *P-P scores* for all matched signature profiles.
 -   **P-P type score sum** – sum of *P-P type scores* for all matched signature profiles.
 -   **Composition** – ID of the matched set of proteins.
--   **Composition size** – Number of P-P proteins in the defined composition set.
+-   **Composition size** – number of P-P proteins in the defined composition set.
--   **Tolerance to gaps** – Maximum number of missing proteins in the composition set.
+-   **Tolerance to gaps** – maximum number of missing proteins in the composition set.
--   **Composition hits** – Number of matched profiles (detected in **Composition** branch).
+-   **Composition hits** – number of matched profiles (detected in **Composition** branch).
 -   **Genome size (bp)** – total genome size, in base pairs.
 -   **Number of proteins** – total number encoded proteins in the genome.

-## tyPPing for incomplete genomes including MAGs
+## tyPPing for incomplete genomes (including MAGs)

 We updated tyPPings scoring system to make it work on incomplete genomes (change the counts to per genome than per sequence).
-Conserved P-P proteins are counted across all contigs in one genome and tested if scores meet MinProteins, Composition and the size ranges.
+Conserved P-P proteins are counted across all contigs in a genome and tested to see if they collectively meet the MinProteins, composition, and size requirements.
 With this change, tyPPing detects P-Ps that are split across multiple contigs with a high density of conserved P-P proteins.

 **Use `tyPPing_for_draft_genomes.R.`**

 Notably, the **Input tables** are different in comparison to tyPPing used for complete genomes.
-In the two tables (Protein-to-genome,Contig sizes), contig and genome IDs are required.
+In the two tables (protein-to-genome, contig-sizes), contig and genome IDs are required.

--   *Protein-to-genome* file example:
+-   **Protein-to-genome** file example:

     | protein_id       | contig_id      | genome_id |
     |------------------|----------------|-----------|